FGG100y/dotfiles/README.md

 # Dotfiles on my Ubuntu
 TODO:
-  - using dotfiles management tool like dotbot etc or the 'git init bare' technique
+  - try dotfiles management tool like dotbot etc or the 'git init bare' technique

   - update the comments/annotations